The empowerment of women in society

 Head of Account Department

-And all that is not seen:
+And everything that is not seen:

 Carbonell